rawilk/blade/README.md

 > Note: The button component, along with may other components, can also be referenced with its alias defined in the config file.
 For example, you can use `x-button` instead of `x-blade::button.button`.

-Further documentation will be coming in the future for further usage on each of hte components.
+Further documentation will be coming in the future for further usage on each of the components.

 ## Scripts